 - Promissory notes for all loans you accept

 - Entrance Counseling form if you are a first-time loan borrower

-- Register for the appropriate program according to the instructions given to you by Study Abroad.
-Note that students may not register for more than 18 hours per semester.
-(If you have preregistered for UI hours and later decide to study abroad, be sure to drop your other UI classes.)
+- Register in the appropriate ABRD course, according to the instructions given by your Study Abroad Advisor.
+Note that students may not register for more than 18 s.h. per semester.
+(If you have preregistered for on-campus UI courses and later decide to study abroad, be sure to drop the on-campus UI courses.)

 - You are strongly encouraged to give a parent or other responsible adult power of attorney to sign legal documents on your behalf while you are abroad.
 You must specifically authorize this person to sign promissory notes for educational loans in order for the Direct Loan Servicing Center to accept his or her signature on a loan note.

 In the same manner as on-campus sessions, financial aid will be applied toward study abroad charges on your U-bill with any excess refunded to the student.
 Study Abroad charges for UI-sponsored programs (ABRD:xxxx) will include the Study Abroad Admin Fee and applicable program fees.
 Any excess financial aid will be refunded and can be used for any other study abroad expenses.

 In accordance with federal regulations, UI policy requires that all excess financial aid refunds be electronically deposited to the financial institution of your choice.
 This can be accomplished by signing on to ISIS and providing your bank account information via the secure ISIS portal (Student Records/Bank Information-Refund Account).
 This will also allow prompt refund processing and easier access to your funds while abroad.

 The earliest financial aid can be disbursed is 10 days prior to the start of your classes.